bakie/docs/programming_languages/javascript/10_object_oriented_programming/README.md

   * this is how built-in objects like Arrays, Maps or Sets are actually implemented
 * ES6 classes
   * modern alternative to constructor function syntax
-  * 'syntactic sugar': behing the scenes, ES6 classes work exactly like constructor functions
+  * 'syntactic sugar': behind the scenes, ES6 classes work exactly like constructor functions
   * ES6 classes do not behave like classes in 'classical OOP'
 * Object.create()
   * the easiest and most straightforward way of linking an object to a prototype object